cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 #### Glossary

-## Dection subtitle: Landing completed
+## Section subtitle: Landing completed
 **Congratulations!** You are now a cyber~Cosmonaut and a have all the tools that you need to build the `Great Web`!
 We salute you for completing this journey.
 Help us to improve by learning how to submit a PR and find more links that will help you to survive out in the wild.

 #### Improving this document
 We welcome and eagerly await new builders to help us prepare our spaceships for take-off.
 Its never been as easy, just do it - [sumbit a pull request with an improvement!](https://github.com/cybercongress/congress/pulls)
 A pull request is essentially a way to contribute to any open-source project on GitHub.
 Whilst we are not planning to teach you how to use GitHub, we strongly advise you to learn how to use both git and GitHub.
 It is fairly easy and simple and will be a great tool for you to add to your skills.
 Check out [this free guide](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
 Please note, that to submit a PR, you don't need to read over it, it's even simpler than you might think.